blablatov/listen2rabbit4dirx/README.md

 ### En

-Demo packages of module `listen2rabbit4dirx` it "listener" to channels of queue data  of RabbitMQ.
-Supports TLS.
+Demo module `listen2rabbit4dirx` it "listener" to channels of queue data  of `RabbitMQ`.
+Supports `TLS`.
-If data appeared in the our queue, the Directum RX method of handler is called the generated `Hyperlink`, via go module `call2handler`.
+If data appeared in the our queue, the `Directum RX` method of handler is called the generated `Hyperlink`, via go module `call2handler`.
-Handler method of integration, while executed when a hyperlink is followed must exist in Directum RX.
+Handler method of integration, while executed when a hyperlink is followed must exist in `Directum RX`.

 To listenning messages in channels, run the module: